Away filming - closed 30th Jan - 23rd Feb

 Thermal Imaging

-Is it Infrared?
+Is it infrared?

 Everything has a temperature and therefore radiates varying levels of heat.
 Heat is infrared radiation; it’s the same energy we perceive as light – just at a different point on the electromagnetic spectrum.